ESL Speaking

 #1: ESL Small Talk Game

-This small talk ESL activity is the perfect way to get your students speaking English.
+This small talk ESL activity is the perfect way to get your students to speak English.
 It’s ideal for a warm-up activity to start the class, or as a way to finish off a lesson on small talk.
 You can use it for beginners to advanced students, but you’ll have to adjust the length of the conversations to suit the level of students.

 Small talk is an important but often overlooked skill.
 This is because it’s not that easy to practice it in a natural way in a very artificial classroom.
 Of course, the best practice happens outside the class, but this isn’t possible.
 This game is perhaps the next best thing.